 If you are planning to hike, Starved Rock State Park is the place to be!
 With 13 miles of well marked hiking trails, you can plan your hiking based on your skill levels.

-Visitor Center Guided Hikes
+Visitor Center Hikes:

-Starved Rock Lodge Guided Hikes
+Starved Rock Lodge Hikes:

 Starved Rock Lodge offers guided hikes year ’round.
 Check out their website for upcoming guided hikes.

-Half Day Hikes with the Starved Rock Lodge Walker’s Club Would you like someone to hike with you?
+Starved Rock Lodge Walker’s Club (Free) Would you like someone to hike with you?
 Don’t know where to hike?
 The Starved Rock Lodge Walker’s Club meets on Thursdays at 9am in the lobby of Starved Rock Lodge for preplanned group hikes.
 These hikes are free, take a few hours and usually end around noon.
 Ask for a full schedule at the Front Desk or call the Lodge for more information at (800) 220-7386.
 If you’d like to get an idea of what you’ll see on the trails or want to know trail conditions, follow Edna’s blog here as she hikes through Starved Rock, Matthiessen and Buffalo Rock!

 Start with short hikes and work your way up from there.
 Use these hikes to familiarize yourself with the trail map and markers.
 Keep track of how much time you need to hike.
 This will help you plan hikes in the future.